atanushil/Home-Extention/README.md

 5. **Open a pull request**: Submit a pull request to the `main` branch of the original repository.

 ✨ Loving this project?
 Shine a light with a star! ✨

-If this project has sparked your interest or made your day a little brighter, let us know by giving it a star.
+If this project has sparked your interest or made your day a little brighter, let me know by giving it a star.
 Your support helps keep the creativity flowing and the code growing! ⭐️🚀
 ---

 For any questions or issues, please contact [atanushil358@gmail.com](mailto:atanushil358@gmail.com).